JL-III/Theatria/README.md

 ## About

+Founded on April 1, 2021.
 Theatria is a Minecraft server created to provide players with a place they can reliably build and save their creations without worrying about server resets.
 Theatria's promise is to keep their builds intact, merging the joy of crafting in a shared space and the permanency usually associated with single-player builds.
 Furthermore, Theatria is anti-pay-to-win and welcomes players of all financial backgrounds, ensuring a fair chance for anyone who wants to join.

 ## Features